Experiencing God’s Guidance in Times of Uncertainty

 Fifth sign

-Before I signed the letter of acceptance for nursing, God gave me an opportunity to talk to a Catholic priest from the Carmelite religious order, Father Ferdinand Purnomo.
-We sat down and drank camomile tea while I listened to his sharing on some principles of discernment.
+Before I signed the letter of acceptance for nursing, God gave me an opportunity to speak with a Carmelite priest.
+We sat down over a cup of chamomile tea as he shared with me several principles of Christian discernment that have remained with me ever since.

 Father shared that discernment is a process of choosing between two or more good options.
 As people of faith, we should have a deep relationship with God and realize His infinite love for us.
 To do God’s will, we must accept both the good and challenging aspects of the calling.

 Jesus is our role model.
-He always pursues God’s will and knew that the Father’s will means eternal life.
+He always pursued God’s will and knew that the Father’s will means eternal life.
 Jesus said,

 I know that His commands mean eternal life.